About

 He who doesn't fear death dies only once. - Giovanni Falcone

-I am interested in the quantum nature of gravity and the geometrical anatomy of spacetime.
+I'm currently looking at Dynamical Open Quantum Systems and Phase Transitions.
+I'm ultimately interested in the quantum nature of gravity and the geometrical anatomy of spacetime.
 Dualities in physics is a gamechanging idea that fascinates me a lot.
-I use tools and principles of Quantum Field Theory, String Theory and mathematical physics.
-More recently I have developed interest in the connection between Quantum Information Science, Quantum Chaos, The SYK Model, The Schwarzian action, and the list goes on.
 Thats what!
 Everything is connected.
 I'm curious to know how and why.

 So feel free to talk to me about anything.